 Term vs whole life insurance

-Whole life and term life policies have one major thing in common, they both pay a death benefit.
-If you have a $100,000 term life policy and die during the term, your beneficiary will receive $100,000.
+Whole life and term life policies have one major thing in common—they both pay a death benefit when you pass away.
+So, for example, if you have a $100,000 term life policy and you pass away during the term, your beneficiary will receive $100,000.